Education requirements for children aged 16 or 17

 Your child is living outside the Netherlands

-• are in full-time education
+• is in full-time education

 Your child can get student finance